-237 Nursing Concepts in the Care of Women, Children and Families

-This course encompasses a contemporary overview of the health of women, children and families during the childbearing and childrearing years from a wellness-focused nursing perspective.
+237 Nursing Concepts in the Care of Women, Children and Families and families during the childbearing and childrearing years from a wellness-focused nursing perspective.
 Select topics and issues related to health promotion and illness prevention within this population will be explored in the context of the various social, political, cultural and economic factors which impact the health and wellness of women, children and families.
 Three credits.